Research

 Advancing global surface water monitoring

-- What new hydrological understanding is revealed through these technqiues?
+- What new hydrological understanding is revealed through these techniques (both remote and in situ)?

 - Representative papers: